ChilliCream/greendonut-docs/docs/usage.md

 _DataLoader_ implementation, which might be the right choice if you need just one type of _DataLoader_.
-However, if you need a bunch of individual _DataLoader_ and/or using _DI_, which is an abbreviation for _Dependency Injection_, you might wanne also take a look at the [Custom DataLoader](custom-dataloader.md) section.
+However, if you need a bunch of individual _DataLoader_ and/or using _DI_, which is an abbreviation for _Dependency Injection_, you might want to also take a look at the [Custom DataLoader](custom-dataloader.md) section.

 #### Create a new instance